mateoroman1/DG-Hot/README.md

 Need latest version of python installed, as well as requests

 for requests:
+pip install requests

+or

 https://requests.readthedocs.io/en/latest/

-how to use:
+How to use:
-1. run the DGtest.py file
+1. Run the DGtest.py file
-2. enter store number (for how to find store number see below) e.g. 12344
+2. Enter store number (for how to find store number see below) e.g. 12344
-3. program will return the current stock information for that specific store
+3. Program will return the current stock information for that specific store

 How to find store #